 - Drunk driving: Driving under the influence of alcohol or drugs is another major cause of car accidents.
 It is illegal to drive with a blood alcohol concentration (BAC) of 0.08% or higher in California.

 - Speeding: Driving above the speed limit is a major factor in many car accidents.
-It can make stopping or avoiding other vehicles, pedestrians, and cyclists more difficult.
+It can make it more difficult to stop or avoid other vehicles, pedestrians, and cyclists.

 - Aggressive driving: It includes tailgating, weaving in and out of traffic, and making illegal turns.
 Aggressive driving can lead to road rage, which can also cause accidents.